hipay/hipay-docs/hipay-enterprise-sdk-js_3/Reference/1-Reference.md

 #### Options

-There are two ways to create Hosted Field configurations:
+There are two ways to create Hosted Fields configurations:

 - using `selector`, to generate the HTML form template automatically,
 - using `fields`, to create a custom HTML template.